Early Childhood Implementation Snapshots, No. 5: Data and Evaluation Systems

 "The Pyramid Implementation Data System (PIDS) is able to record all the data, synthesize it, and display it in graph form.
 It lets you use the data almost instantly."

-Considerations for Equity
+Considerations

 - Representativeness gives a more accurate and comprehensive view of the landscape.
 Consider which voices are missing from survey and feedback data and identify strategies for developing a better understanding of why their perspectives are underrepresented in data.
-Partner with leaders identifying with underrepresented groups to identify ways to engage missing voices more meaningfully and successfully.
+Partner with leaders of underrepresented groups to identify ways to engage missing voices more meaningfully and successfully.

-Equity Planning Tools
+Planning Tools

 Analyzing Child Outcomes Data for Program Improvement: A Guidance Table